domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ### Exposing Multiple Documents through the UI

-If you're using the `SwaggerUI` middleware, you'll need to specify any additional Swagger endpoints you want to expose.
+If you're using the `SwaggerUI` middleware, you'll need to specify any additional OpenAPI endpoints you want to expose.
-See [List Multiple Swagger Documents](configure-and-customize-swaggerui.md#list-multiple-swagger-documents) for more information.
+See [List Multiple OpenAPI Documents](configure-and-customize-swaggerui.md#list-multiple-openapi-documents) for more information.

 ## Omit Obsolete Operations and/or Schema Properties

-The [Swagger spec][swagger-specification] includes a `deprecated` flag for indicating that an operation is deprecated and should be refrained from being used.
-The Swagger generator will automatically set this flag if the corresponding action is decorated with `[Obsolete]`.
+The [OpenAPI specification][swagger-specification] includes a `deprecated` flag for indicating that an operation is deprecated
+(obsolete) and should be refrained from being used.
+The OpenAPI generator will automatically set this flag if the corresponding action is decorated with the `[Obsolete]` attribute.
 However, instead of setting a flag, you can configure the generator to ignore obsolete actions altogether:

 ```csharp
 services.AddSwaggerGen(options =>